A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Introduction

 where $\delta$ is a Dirac distribution.
-Utilizing the It\^{o}'s formula one can formally derive the equation for $\mu^N$, see \cite{dean_langevin_1996,kawasaki1994stochastic}.
+Utilizing the It\^{o}'s formula one can formally derive the equation for $\mu$, see \cite{dean_langevin_1996,kawasaki1994stochastic,bressloff2024generalized}.
 The formal form of the equation is the so-called Dean-Kawasaki equation.
-In the case of the independent particles, this is a stochastic partial differential equation of the form
+In the case of independent particles including an external potential, this is a stochastic partial differential equation (SPDE) of the form

 where $dW$ is a vector-valued space-time white noise.
 Note that in the case of interacting particles, the interaction term also appears in the equation.
-It is well-known \cite{konarovskyi2019dean} that due to divergence operator, square root and irregularity of the noise, this equation is highly singular.
-Analytically, the only martingale solutions take the form of an atomic measure.
+It is well-known \cite{konarovskyi2019dean} that due to divergence operator, square root and irregularity of the noise, this equation is highly singular, meaning that the standard SPDE theory for singular SPDEs \Add{\cite{hairer2014theory,gubinelli2015paracontrolled}} is not directly applicable.
+Analytically, the only martingale solutions of Eq. (\ref{DK_eq}) take the form of an atomic measure.
 Furthermore, such solutions only exist for $N\in \mathbb{N}$.
-Unfortunately, this formal mathematical description is not particularly suitable for direct computation.
-Nevertheless, standard numerical methods applied to the Dean-Kawasaki equation with truncated noise $W^N$ can be used to approximate integral averages of the solution.
+This implies that, from a rigorous mathematical perspective, solutions to Eq. (\ref{DK_eq}) can only be determined by directly modeling the individual particles. \RevOut{Nevertheless, standard numerical methods applied to the Dean-Kawasaki equation with truncated noise can be used to approximate integral averages of the solution.} A common approach to circumvent these theoretical issues is to introduce an high-frequency cutoff for the noise, which then gives a regularized version of Eq. (\ref{DK_eq})

+where $dW^M$ represents the regularized noise.
+We note that in this form, $N$ is no longer required to be an integer.

-In spite of the theoretical difficulties, interest in the analysis and simulation of Dean-Kawasaki-type equations has significantly increased over the past decade, with applications ranging from social dynamics \cite{djurdjevac2022feedback,helfmann2021interacting} to fluid dynamics \cite{donev2014reversible}.
+The advantage of using the SPDE approach over discrete particle methods is clear when examining systems with a large number of particles. \NewOld{Interest }{In spite of theoretical difficulties, interest} in the analysis and simulation of these types of regularized Dean-Kawasaki\RevOut{-type} equations has significantly increased over the past decade, with applications ranging from social dynamics \cite{djurdjevac2022feedback,helfmann2021interacting} to fluid dynamics \cite{donev2014reversible}.
 Equations of the form of Eq. \eqref{DK_eq} also arise in the context of Dynamic Density Functional Theory (DDFT).
-A detailed discussion on the relationship between deterministic and stochastic DDFT can be found in \cite{archer2004dynamical, donev2014dynamic}.
-In particular, the advantage of using the stochastic partial differential equation approach over discrete particle methods is clear when examining systems with a large number of particles.
+A detailed discussion on the relationship between deterministic and stochastic DDFT can be found in \cite{archer2004dynamical, donev2014dynamic}. \RevOut{In particular, the advantage of using the stochastic partial differential equation approach over discrete particle methods is clear when examining systems with a large number of particles.}